 - Name, identification number (where provided for in national legislation), address including NUTS code, email and internet address of the contracting authority. - 2.
-NUTS code for the main location of works in case of works or NUTS code for the main place of delivery or performance in case of supplies and services. - 3.
-Brief description of the contract in question including the estimated total value of the contract and CPV Nomenclature reference No(s). - 4.
+NUTS code for the main location of works in case of works or NUTS code for the main place of delivery or performance in case of supplies and services. - 3 Brief description of the contract in question including CPV Nomenclature reference No(s). - 4.
 Conditions for participation, including - where appropriate, indication whether the contract is restricted to sheltered workshops, or whether its execution is restricted to the framework of protected job programmes, - where appropriate, indication whether the execution of the service is reserved by law, regulation or administrative provision to a particular profession. - 5.
 Time limit(s) for contacting the contracting authority in view of participation. - 6.
 Brief description of the main features of the award procedure to be applied.